It might surprise you to learn about the increased belief that healthy teeth and gums can positively affect your entire body, including your heart.

 Gum disease, which is a low-grade bacterial infection, is caused by an accumulation of sticky, bacteria-laden film we all know as plaque.
-The heart can develop atherosclerosis, which is a build-up consisting of fat, cholesterol, calcium and various other substances.
+Similarly, the heart can develop atherosclerosis, which is a build-up consisting of fat, cholesterol, calcium, and various other substances.
 The build-up is a sign of coronary artery disease.
-The two diseases also share many risk factors, like smoking or an unhealthy diet.
-Not everyone with gum disease will develop heart disease.
+Heart and gum disease also share many risk factors, including smoking or an unhealthy diet.
+Not everyone with gum disease will develop heart disease or vice versa.
 There is, however, a growing belief that gum disease may be a risk factor for heart disease.
 Additionally, people with gum disease are two to three times more likely to have a stroke or heart attack.

 The theory that gum disease can directly increase your risk for heart disease centers around the inflammation that results from gum disease.
 When your body is suffering from an infection, like gum disease, you begin to manufacture immune cells to attack the irritants and microbial attacks.
-In the short term, these cells are the body’s best defense against infection as it tries to heal, whereas, in the long term, chronic inflammation is a key contributor to a series of health problems—including atherosclerosis.
+In the short term, these cells are the body’s best defense against infection as it tries to heal.
+But in the long run, chronic inflammation is a crucial contributor to a series of health problems—including atherosclerosis.
 The best defense is identifying and treating any gum disease early, which also increases the chances that you will keep your teeth.

-If you believe you are suffering from gum disease, or even if you just want to be sure you aren’t, call (800)616.7010 or fill out our contact form.
-The Farber Center wants to ensure you start the new year off right, healthy and happy!
+If you believe you are suffering from gum disease, or even if you want to be sure you aren’t, call us for an appointment or fill out our online contact form.
+Farber Center wants to ensure you have a healthy and happy new year.